Coupling Asymmetry Optimizes Collective Dynamics over Multiplex Networks: Theoretical Results

-In Fig.~\ref{fig:layer_dominance}, we plot the convergence rate $\text{Re}(\lambda_2)$ versus $\delta$ for two multiplex networks: (A) the system that was visualized in the second column of Fig.~\ref{fig2} and (B) the system that was visualized in Fig.~\ref{fig1}.
+In Fig.~\ref{fig:timescales_Simple} , we plot the convergence rate $\text{Re}(\lambda_2)$ versus $\delta$ for the system that was visualized in the second system in Fig.~\ref{fig:behaviors_toy}(A).
 Different columns correspond to different choices for $\chi$.
 In each panel, different curves reflect different choices for $\omega$.
-Black curves indicate our analytical prediction for large $\omega$.
-By comparing across the columns of Fig.~\ref{fig:layer_dominance} for both systems, observe that their optima are cooperative for intermediate values of $\chi$ (i.e., the second, third and fourth columns) and non-cooperative when $\chi$ is sufficiently small or large (see left-most and right-most columns).
+Black curves indicate the analytical prediction for large $\omega$ given by \eqref{eq:L_bar}.
+By comparing across the columns of Fig.~\ref{fig:timescales_Simple}, observe that their optima are cooperative for intermediate values of $\chi$ (i.e., the second, third and fourth columns) and non-cooperative when $\chi$ is sufficiently small or large (see the left-most and right-most columns).
 That is, we observe a cooperative optimum for these systems when the convergence rates for the two separate layers are sufficiently similar.
 Otherwise, in this experiment, we find that the convergence is fastest when the faster layer influences the slower one without a reciprocated influence, i.e., layer dominance.
-Moreover, by considering the different curves for different $\omega$, one can observe that the characterization of optima is consistent across the different $\omega$ values.
-That is, we find that our theory for large $\omega$ is also qualitatively predictive of an optimum's characterization as cooperative versus non-cooperative for a wide range of $\omega$ values.
+This observation is further supported in Appendix \ref{sec:appendix_large}, where we provide additional figures similar to Fig.~\ref{fig:timescales_Simple} for the family of random multiplex networks described in Sec.~\ref{sec:large}.